The bill establishes requirements, procedures, prohibitions, and mandates annual reporting for law enforcement's use of facial recognition technology.

 What This Means

-Maryland's SB182 sets forth specific requirements for law enforcement agencies utilizing facial recognition technology.
-It mandates training programs and annual reporting to ensure oversight.
-This legislation aims to regulate the use of advanced technology in policing, impacting how agencies operate and interact with the public.
+Maryland's SB182 sets forth specific requirements, procedures, and prohibitions for law enforcement agencies utilizing facial recognition technology.
+It mandates training programs and annual reporting by October 1 each year to ensure accountability and transparency in the use of this technology.
+This legislation aims to regulate the deployment of facial recognition systems to protect civil liberties while enhancing public safety.

 Key Provisions

-- Establishes requirements for law enforcement's use of facial recognition technology.
+- Establishes requirements and prohibitions for the use of facial recognition technology by law enforcement.

 - Mandates training program development by the Department of Public Safety by June 30, 2026.

-- Requires annual reporting to the General Assembly on facial recognition technology usage.
+- Requires annual reporting to the General Assembly on the use of facial recognition technology by October 1 each year.

 Latest Legislative Action